fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 |img_009|

-proceed with the drill down operation up to the desired level/asset.
+Proceed with the drill down operation up to the desired level/asset.

 Error messages and causes
 =========================